It’s hard enough for working parents to juggle the demands of this unconventional school year.

 Now, he’s tackling math concepts for a 6-and-a-half-year-old student.

 When Elephant Learning identifies a challenging concept for Richie, it also provides Autumn some important insights, too.
 It educates and reassures her that some roadblocks kids face are common, and provides tactics to help her coach her son.

 Elephant Learning is a powerful resource for parents like Autumn.
 It’s a robust, effective math teaching tool for her kids.
 It gives her additional activities to play with her kids.
-And at $35 per month, it’s a manageable cost that has already shown her lasting results.
+And has already shown her lasting results.